maniospas/Blombly/docs/basics/blocks.md

 </pre>

-## Method calling
+## Functions

-Blombly can call code blocks by executing some code inside a paranthesis.
-Variables declared inside the parenthesis are transferred to the called block.
+Blombly can treat code blocks as functions by executing some code inside a paranthesis and start a new scope from the values to run the block's code.
-The last semicolon may be ommited from code blocks, so this mostly looks like keyword arguments seperated by semicolons (`;`).
+The last semicolon may be ommited from blocks, so this mostly looks like keyword arguments seperated by semicolons (`;`).
 We later show a modification that accepts positional arguments too.
-Use a `return` statement to yield back a call value.
+Use a `return` statement to yield back a value.
+This stops block execution immediately.
 An example of running a code block follows.

 ```java